LeslieDancey/fme-server-FULL/running_a_workspace_on_fme_server.md

 The browser will wait until the job completes because it was submitted in mode known as synchronous.
 After a short time a Success message will appear with links to view or download the FME log file.

-5. Locate Output
+**5. Locate Output**

 When complete, browse to the Resources (Manage > Resources) section of the interface and look in the Output folder.
 You should see the result of the translation written to this folder.

-Congratulations!
+**Congratulations!**

-You have now run a
-workspace with the Job
-Submitter service on
+You have now run a workspace with the Job Submitter service on FME Server.
-FME Server.